How do I apply for admission?

 (Please include your identification number on all correspondence, as it will assist us in finding your files quickly.)

-You will be able to provide the email address for your recommenders in UAConnect, they will then be notified of your need for a letter of recommendation.
+You will be able to provide the email address for your references in UAConnect, they will then be notified of your need for a letter of recommendation.
 The CV/Resume and Statement of Purpose can also be uploaded to your Student Center in UAConnect, once it is established.

 The Graduate School and International Education will communicate with you through the Student Center to complete the application process.
 Please continue to monitor the portal in UAConnect to see what items, if any, are still needed to complete your application.